a call to action to men, by men.

 Our team worked hard to produce a TV commercial featuring the Buddy Up campaign.
-Thanks to generous donations by an anonymous donor and Shaw Communications Inc., this commercial is airing on CTV and Shaw TV channels throughout November and December 2020.
+Thanks to generous donations by an anonymous donor and Shaw Communications Inc., this commercial aired on CTV and Shaw TV channels throughout November and December 2020.
 The commercial aims to spread awareness and direct people right here – to this website, where you can learn more about how to help a buddy and sign up to become a champion.
 This website was made possible by a generous donation from Servus Credit Union.

 About the Centre for

 The Centre for Suicide Prevention is a branch of the Canadian Mental Health Association.
 For 40 years we have been equipping Canadians with knowledge and skills to respond to people at risk of suicide.

 We educate for life.